yiolino/snakemake-deepvariant/README.md

 ```

 #### Step7: make a report html
-Once the workflow has been successfully completed, You can output a report file.
+Once the workflow has been successfully completed, you can output a report file.
 ```
 snakemake --report
 ```

+output report file will be like [this](https://github.com/tetsuro90/snakemake-deepvariant/blob/master/working/report.html)

 # License
 MIT License